Bacterial Skin Rash vs. Sun Rash: How to Tell the Difference

 If a rash is spreading, painful, or accompanied by fever, Doctronic.ai provides fast access to licensed physicians through free AI consultations and affordable telehealth visits

-Rashes are one of the most common reasons people seek medical advice, and sun rashes and bacterial skin infections are two causes that can look confusingly similar at a glance.
+Rashes are among the most common reasons people seek medical advice, and sun rashes and bacterial skin infections can look confusingly similar at a glance.
 Both produce red, irritated skin.
 Both can itch.
 But their causes, progressions, and treatments are completely different.
 Getting this right matters because applying hydrocortisone cream to a bacterial infection can make it worse, and taking antibiotics for a sun reaction is unnecessary and contributes to antibiotic resistance.

 A sun rash, sometimes called polymorphous light eruption (PMLE) or photosensitivity reaction, develops when skin reacts abnormally to UV radiation.
 It is distinct from a typical sunburn, which affects almost anyone with sufficient UV exposure.
 A sun rash involves an immune response to UV light, producing red papules, small blisters, or itchy welts specifically in sun-exposed areas.